 The Australian Bureau of Statistics (ABS) mission is to “assist and encourage informed decision making, research and discussion within governments and the community, by leading a high quality, objective and responsive national statistical service”.
-Due to the large amount of data the bureau has, there is a useful search engine to find the data required.
+Due to the large amount of data the Bureau has, there is a useful search engine to find the data required.

 The ABS website can be found here.

-West Australian Police
+Western Australian Police

 The WA Poisons Information Centre

 The WA Poisons Information Centre (WAPIC) collect data on poisonings separate to the Epidemiology Branch.
 While the Epidemiology Branch provide data on hospital presentations and deaths due to poisoning, the WAPIC collect data on phone calls made to the service that may not result in hospitalisation.
-This provides a more thorough overview of poisons in Western Australia; though note that the service does not have data on the outcome of the phone call.
+This provides a more thorough overview of poisons in WA; though note that the service does not have data on the outcome of the phone call.

 The service collects data relating to circumstances of the poisoning, i.e. the date, who made the call, location of exposure, what the caller said the substance was and what the actual substance was, the time since exposure and the route of exposure, in addition to demographic data such as the age and gender of the person exposed.